eager-hun/Anypage/README.md

 - [Composer][composer],
 - [Node.js / NPM][node],
 - [Gulp][gulp] (installed globally)

 Having [git][git] installed also helps.

 ### Installing

-The repository defines the "[frontend-seed][frontend-seed-github]" git submodule, which is — speaking in CMS-terms — comparable to a "theme".
+The repository defines the "[plain-theme][plain-theme-github]" and "[frontend-seed][frontend-seed-github]" git submodules, which are — speaking in CMS-terms — comparable to "themes".

-Recursive cloning will set up the submodule in a single command.
+Recursive cloning should set up the submodules in a single command:

     git clone --recursive https://github.com/eager-hun/anypage.git anypage

+Installing backend dependencies:

     anypage/private$ composer install

+The default `plain-theme` does not need any initialization.

+The non-default `frontend-seed` theme would need initializing — although it is not recommended, as this theme is sort of **abandonware**, and as such, may contain several node.js security issues among its numerous dependencies that could get executed, already during install.
+With that in consideration, the commands are:

     anypage/public/themes/frontend-seed$ npm install
     anypage/public/themes/frontend-seed$ gulp compile